Zweih/qp/README.md

 - filter by packages that provide specified packages
 - filter by packages that conflict with specific packages
 - filter by a specific installation date or date range
+- filter by packages built with specified architectures
 - filter by package size or size range
 - filter by package name (substring match)
 - sort by installation date, alphabetically, or by size on disk